syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 # Backstage with WinUI Ribbon (SfRibbon)

-The [RibbonBackstage](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonBackstage.html) allows you to host any controls to create a custom view based on the requirements of the application and it can be added by using the `Backstage` property.
-Backstage appears as the first tab in the top left corner named File and opens a backstage view when you click the `File` menu button.
+The [RibbonBackstage](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonBackstage.html) allows to host any controls to create a custom view, based on the requirements of the application and it can be added by using the `Backstage` property.
+Backstage appears as the first tab in the top left corner named File and opens a backstage view while clicking the `File` menu button.

 {% tabs %}
 {% highlight xaml %}